-Cold shock and hypothermia
+Cold water shock and hypothermia

 What to expect and how to increase your chance of survival if you find yourself in the water

+Spring might be on the horizon, but water temperatures are at their coldest.
 A British Government report published in 1977 identified that 55% of open water deaths occurred within 3m of safety, and 47% within just 2m of safety.
-It was clear something much quicker than hypothermia was incapacitating these casualties, and the various stages of the body’s reaction to cold water immersion were identified.

 1. Cold shock

-• Breathing becomes quicker – hyperventilation.
+• Breathing becomes quicker - hyperventilation

-• In water below 15°C an initial involuntary gasp of air can result in inhalation of water.
+• In water below 15°C an initial involuntary gasp of air can result in inhalation of water

-• The ability to hold breath is greatly reduced to less than 10 seconds.
+• The ability to hold breath is greatly reduced to less than 10 seconds

 2. Loss of co-ordination and dexterity